ohbm/osr2021/engage.md

 </p>
 <p align="justify">
 **Website updates**
-Core skills: github/ html
+Core skills: github/html
 Dates 21/6 - 25/6
-Tasks
+Tasks:
     - Put the OSR schedule on the website.
 </p>
 <p align="justify">
 **Technical video editing support**
-  Core skills: any video editing software (ex: iMovie) Dates 1/6 - 15/6
+  Core skills: any video editing software (ex: iMovie)
+  Dates 1/6 - 15/6
   Tasks:
     - Review/watch videos to ensure they meet the appropriate standards/guidelines.
     - Stitch pre-recorded educational videos together (2 videos will be broadcast per session) with a slice advertising our sponsors between the two videos.
 </p>
 <p align="justify">
 **Social event planning**
   Core skills: gathertown
   Dates 1/6 - 25/6
   Tasks:
     - Create/design a social event room in gathertown.
     - Coordinate with the social media volunteer to advertise the event.
     - Coordinate with the website volunteer to put the event on the website schedule.
     - Monitor compliance with the code of conduct during the event.
 </p>
 <p align="justify">
 **OSR registration communication**
   Core skills: microsoft forms
   Dates 16/6 - 25/6
   Tasks:
     - Monitor ongoing registrations and send the relevant login info the the registrants.
 </p>
 <p align="justify">
 **Streaming management**
   Timezone: America/Europe and America/Asia
   Core skills: youtube
   Dates 21/6 - 25/6
   Tasks:
     - Setup live stream for Educational and Panel session so that they appear on youtube.
 </p>
 {::options parse_block_html="false" /}